 At that time, my motivation was not so much to create a community, but to entertain and make the people in the community happy.
 So, after graduating from university, I thought it might be a good idea to continue living in a farming village and make a living as a half-farmer, half-builder.”

-Is it architectural concept design?
-Agriculture? or both?
-What makes life fun?
-Kishida said he was worried.
-However, one day, I came across an article by the Research Institute for Cultural Environment, a think tank of NOMURA Through his thesis, he learned that NOMURA NOMURA in charge of concept design and operation of the museum, and the next day he immediately went to visit the Nagasaki Museum of History and Culture.
+Architectural concept design?
+Agriculture?
+Or both?
+What would make life more enjoyable?
+Kishida was troubled.
+But one day, he came across a paper from the Cultural Environment Research Institute, a think tank of NOMURA Ltd. Through the paper, he learned that NOMURA concept design and operates museums, and the next day, he immediately visited the Nagasaki Museum of History and Culture, which is also managed by NOMURA, Ltd.

 Kishida: I chose to become a planner rather than a designer because I wanted to be involved in the phase of thinking about the essence of a facility.
 I got a job offer without any problems, and I'm here now."

-Aiming for displays that can be understood by anyone, a strong awareness of "inclusive concept design"
+Aiming for displays that can be enjoyed by everyone, with a strong focus on "inclusive concept design"

 ▲Fukui Prefectural Varve Museum.
 A 45-meter varve for 70,000 years is displayed in the gallery as it is